 Consider, too, the sheer misrepresentational brilliance of the Paladina webpage’s careful selection of two raw data apples and two risk-adjusted data oranges drawn from four of each in Milliman’s basket.

 Paladina is okay with using risk-adjusted data, but only when it cuts in Paladina’s favor.

 Technical query.
-Given that Nextera ventriloquized Johns Hopkins and Paladina ventriloquized Milliman, is it still “Charades”’?
+Given that Nextera ventriloquized Johns Hopkins and Paladina ventriloquized both Milliman and Harvard, is it still “Charades”’?

 Instead of racing to the top of Mount Bullshit, why not stick to calm, truthful analysis that reveals direct primary care’s actual ability to reduce the costs of care?

 [**] KPI Ninja is an “analyst” that has a special division dedicated to compiling brags for Nextera and other DPC companies.
 See here for more on KPI Ninja.